-In summary, having an experienced investment banker assist you to determine the value of your business will not only maximize your selling price but also bring credibility to the valuation and overall process that potential sellers can rely on.
+In summary, having an experienced investment banker assist you in determining the value of your business will not only improve the likelihood of maximizing your selling price but also bring credibility to the valuation and overall process that potential sellers can rely on.

 5. Find the right professionals to represent you

 Selling a business is a complex task that usually involves many considerations.
 M&A professionals such as investment bankers, brokers, accountants and lawyers play a key role in easing the burden and ensuring a successful closing.